 With an EPIRB that has an AIS capability, the device can also send distress alerts to nearby AIS equipped vessels for an increased chance at a fast rescue.

-The SmartFind G8, with a 10-year battery life, is an ideal long-term subscription free solution, that is excellent value for money.
+The SmartFind G8, with a battery life of up to 10 years, is an ideal long-term subscription free solution, that is excellent value for money.

 Key Features of McMurdo SmartFind G8 EPIRB

 - 406/121.5MHz GPS EPIRB

 - Minimum 48hr continuous operation